What is "BPS" model ?

 To apply the bio-psycho-social approach to clinical practice, the clinician should:

-• Recognize that relationships are central to providing health care
+• Recognize that relationships between those 3 factors are central to providing health care

 • Use self-awareness as a diagnostic and therapeutic tool